-- 7.43.
-The proposal is considered to enable productive activities within the balance lots and smaller scale productive activities in the two hectare lots.
+- 7.22.4.
+The proposal is considered to enable productive activities within the balance lots and smaller scale productive activities in smaller lots.
 No adverse effects are anticipated.
-The two-hectare allotments are intended for rural-lifestyle use, which is not uncommon in the surrounding environment.
 As mentioned, the site is located on the periphery of the Kaikohe township and is more of a transition zone between town and country.
-The rural character is considered to be maintained as the proposal is of low density. - 7.44.
+The rural character is considered to be maintained as the proposal is of low density. - 7.22.5.
 The proposal is considered to enable land use activities which are compatible with the existing environment.
 Productive capacity of the site is not considered applicable to this Controlled and Restricted Discretionary subdivision as it is not a discretion provided for within the plan.
-Natural hazards will not be exacerbated, and each site can cater for onsite infrastructure. - 7.45.
+Natural hazards will not be exacerbated, and each site can cater for onsite infrastructure. - 7.22.6.
 As mentioned, the productive capacity of the lots is not a consideration of this Controlled and Restricted Discretionary subdivision as it is not a discretion of the plan.
-Therefore, assessment of the loss of highly productive land within RPROZ-P6 is not considered applicable. - 7.46.
+Therefore, assessment of the loss of highly productive land within RPROZ-P6 is not considered applicable. - 7.22.7.
 No adverse effects on historic heritage, cultural values, natural features, landscapes or indigenous biodiversity are anticipated.
+The wetland area on the site will be formally protected.